 In iterative and incremental development, it is known to be a design methodology that is based on a cyclical process and it runs in an organized manner.
 The steps involved in the cycle are project planning, iteration and under iteration are iteration planning, testing, and implementation, as well as refining a product or a process, then finally release and post iteration feedback.

 A particular project or software is broken down into a variety of iterations in which each of the iterations is a complete development loop resulting in a release of the product or software to be executed.
-Thus the final product that is delivered has grown from iteration to iteration to become a final product or software.
+Thus, the final product that is delivered has grown from iteration to iteration to become a final product or software.

 5.2.6 System design